WangRu222/SLV_calibration/README.md

 # The components

+- yutian_initial

+calculates the initial joint distribution of two variables, 𝑆 and 𝑧, using specified parameters

 - finite_difference_mat_b2

 The function aims to: Create finite difference matrices for the asset prices (S) and a secondary variable (z), which could represent factors like volatility.